Generic name: rufinamide

-All Adverse Reactions for All Treated Patients with Epilepsy, Double-blind Adjunctive Therapy Studies: The most commonly observed (≥10%) adverse reactions in Banzel-treated patients, when used as adjunctive therapy at all doses studied (200 to 3200 mg/day) with a higher frequency than in placebo were: headache, dizziness, fatigue, somnolence, and nausea.
+In the pooled, double-blind, adjunctive therapy studies in adult and pediatric patients ages 3 to 17 years of age, the most common (≥10%) adverse reactions in Banzel-treated patients, in all doses studied (200 to 3200 mg per day) with a higher frequency than in patients on placebo were: headache, dizziness, fatigue, somnolence, and nausea.

-Table 2 lists treatment-emergent adverse reactions that occurred in at least 3% of pediatric patients with epilepsy treated with Banzel in controlled adjunctive studies and were numerically more common in patients treated with Banzel than placebo.
+Table 2 lists adverse reactions that occurred in at least 3% of pediatric patients (ages 3 to less than 17 years) with epilepsy treated with Banzel in controlled adjunctive studies and were numerically more common in patients treated with Banzel than in patients on placebo.

-At the target dose of 45 mg/kg/day for adjunctive therapy in children, the most commonly observed (≥3%) adverse reactions with an incidence greater than in placebo, for Banzel were somnolence, vomiting and headache.
+At the target dose of 45 mg/kg per day for adjunctive therapy in pediatric patients (ages 3 to less than 17 years), the most common (≥3%) adverse reactions with an incidence greater than in placebo for Banzel were somnolence, vomiting, and headache.

 |Disturbance in Attention||3||1|

-Table 3 lists treatment-emergent adverse reactions that occurred in at least 3% of adult patients with epilepsy treated with Banzel (up to 3200 mg/day) in adjunctive controlled studies and were numerically more common in patients treated with Banzel than placebo.
-In these studies, either Banzel or placebo was added to current AED therapy.
+Table 3 lists adverse reactions that occurred in at least 3% of adult patients with epilepsy treated with Banzel (up to 3200 mg per day) in adjunctive controlled studies and were numerically more common in patients treated with Banzel than in patients on placebo.
+In these studies, either Banzel or placebo was added to the current AED therapy.

-At all doses studied of up to 3200 mg/day given as adjunctive therapy in adults, the most commonly observed (≥3%) adverse reactions, and with the greatest increase in incidence compared to placebo, for Banzel were dizziness, fatigue, nausea, diplopia, vision blurred, and ataxia.
+At all doses studied of up to 3200 mg per day given as adjunctive therapy in adults, the most common (≥ 3%) adverse reactions, and with the greatest increase in incidence compared to placebo, for Banzel were dizziness, fatigue, nausea, diplopia, vision blurred, and ataxia.

 Discontinuation in Controlled Clinical Studies

-In controlled double-blind adjunctive clinical studies, 9.0% of patients receiving Banzel as adjunctive therapy and 4.4% receiving placebo discontinued as a result of an adverse reaction.
-The adverse reactions most commonly leading to discontinuation of Banzel (>1%) used as adjunctive therapy were generally similar in adults and children.
+In controlled, double-blind, adjunctive clinical studies, 9% of pediatric and adult patients receiving Banzel as adjunctive therapy and 4% receiving placebo discontinued as a result of an adverse reaction.
+The adverse reactions most commonly leading to discontinuation of Banzel (>1%) used as adjunctive therapy were generally similar in adults and pediatric patients.

-In pediatric double-blind adjunctive clinical studies, 8.0% of patients receiving Banzel as adjunctive therapy and 2.2% receiving placebo discontinued as a result of an adverse reaction.
+In pediatric patients (ages 4 to less than 17 years) double-blind adjunctive clinical studies, 8% of patients receiving Banzel as adjunctive therapy (at the recommended dose of 45 mg/kg per day) and 2% receiving placebo discontinued as a result of an adverse reaction.
 The adverse reactions most commonly leading to discontinuation of Banzel (>1%) used as adjunctive therapy are presented in Table 4.

-In adult double-blind adjunctive clinical studies (up to 3200 mg/day), 9.5% of patients receiving Banzel as adjunctive therapy and 5.9% receiving placebo discontinued as a result of an adverse reaction.
+In adult double-blind, adjunctive clinical studies, 10% of patients receiving Banzel as adjunctive therapy (at doses up to 3200 mg per day) and 6% receiving placebo discontinued as a result of an adverse reaction.
 The adverse reactions most commonly leading to discontinuation of Banzel (>1%) used as adjunctive therapy are presented in Table 5.